 - 1 Or more =50

-The BRT’s fare will be payable via Zu Mobile App and Zu Card.
-While the app is downloadable free of cost from Google Play Store or the iOS App Store and will require registration, the Zu Card will be available at ticketing booths in the stations at a cost of PKR 150 and will not require registration.
+The BRT fare will be payable via the ZU Mobile App and Zu Card.
+While the app is downloadable free of cost from the Google Play Store or the iOS App Store and will require registration, the Zu Card will be available at ticketing booths in the stations for PKR 150 and will not require registration.
 The balance or Zu Card has no expiry.
-The same Zu Card work both on Zu Buses and Bicycles.
-However, for Bicycles, the passengers are required to activate their card.
+The same Zu Card works both on Zu Buses and Bicycles.
+However, for Bicycles, passengers are required to activate their card.

 BRT Peshawar TIMINGS:

-Zu Peshawar will operate 16 hours a day starting from 6 AM to 10 PM, seven day a week.
+Zu Peshawar will operate 16 hours a day starting from 6 AM to 10 PM, seven days a week.
 For more details please see the service hours.
-The Peshawar BRT buses will travelling between Chamkani and Hayatabad in 45 minutes.
+The Peshawar BRT buses will travel between Chamkani and Hayatabad in 45 minutes.

-Zu card is used to pay the fare to travel in the bus, you can recharge/top-up your Zu Card at Zu Ticketing booths at stations, Ticket vending machines at Zu stations, Online banking system and easy paisa /Jazz Cash franchises.
-If you don’t have enough balance in a Zu card the validator will just show the negative fare and raised a beef sound.
+Zu Card is used to pay the fare to travel on the bus, you can recharge/top-up your Zu Card at Zu Ticketing booths at stations.
+Ticket vending machines at Zu stations.
+The online banking system and easy paisa /Jazz Cash franchises.
+If you don’t have enough balance on a ZU card, the validator will just show the negative fare and raise a beef sound.
 You will not be allowed to leave BRT stations till the time, the fare is not paid.
-Its mandatory to tap Zu Card both at exit and entry otherwise maximum of the fare will be charged.
-Failure to tap Zu card in Bicycle docking will lead to blocking of card.
-Passenger need to unblock Zu card at Kiosk.
+It’s mandatory to tap Zu Card both at exit and entry; otherwise maximum of the fare will be charged.
+Failure to tap the Zu card in Bicycle docking will lead to the blocking of the card.
+Passengers need to unblock their ZU card at Kiosk.

-You are advised to take care of their Zu Card.
+You are advised to take care of your Zu Card.
 There is no refund if the Zu Card is stolen or lost.
-Balance can be transferred for card which are registered against NIC.
-If a Zu card that is inoperable due to a technical fault, the staff at ticket officer shall replace faulty Zu Card free of charge and transfer the stored value balance, if any, to new card and return to you within maximum of five working days.
-You can also return broken card at Zu Station, and purchase a new one.
-If there is existing balance in the broken card, it will be transferred to your new card.
+Balance can be transferred for cards that are registered against NIC.
+If a ZU card is inoperable due to a technical fault, the staff at the ticket officer shall replace the faulty ZU Card free of charge and transfer the stored value balance, if any, to a new card and return it to you within a maximum of five working days.
+You can also return a broken card at Zu Station, and purchase a new one.
+If there is an existing balance in the broken card, it will be transferred to your new card.